 The cash outflows for landfill post-closure are expected to occur in 2025 for Valley D and began in 2007 for Valley A. The long-term nature of the liability means that there are inherent uncertainties in estimating costs that will be incurred.
-The provision has been estimated taking into account existing technology and is discounted using a discount rate of 0.00%.
+The provision has been estimated taking into account existing technology and is discounted using an average discount rate of 4.42%.